 - Press Esc once to clear the panel, and press it again to close it.

 - Press the Down Arrow key to move focus from the panel to the grid.

 If the InHeaderSearchMode option is set to TextFilter, the Ctrl+F shortcut opens the focused column’s header search box.
-However, if the focused column’s AllowInHeaderSearch option is disabled, the Ctrl+F shortcut opens the find panel.
+If the focused column’s AllowInHeaderSearch option is disabled, the Ctrl+F shortcut opens the find panel.